-A new NOAA Coral Reef Watch (CRW) paper in F1000Researchanalyzes CRW's daily global 5km satellite coral bleaching heat stress products to reveal that the Great Barrier Reef in Australia started the 2021-2022 summer season with more accumulated heat stress than ever before in the satellite record (1985-present).
+A NOAA Coral Reef Watch paper in F1000Research (originally published online on February 1, 2022) analyzes CRW's operational daily global 5km satellite heat stress products to reveal that the Great Barrier Reef in Australia started the 2021-22 summer season with more accumulated heat stress than ever before in the satellite record (1985-present).

 NOAA Coral Reef Watch releases its Version 3.2 Thermal History product suite, spanning 1985-2021.

-Click here to read the latest NOAA/NESDIS Feature Story about Dr. Derek Manzello, NOAA Coral Reef Watch new Federal Coordinator, and learn more about how satellites help monitor the coral reef environment and climate change impacts, especially coral bleaching, all over the world.
+Click here to read a NOAA/NESDIS Feature Story about Dr. Derek Manzello, NOAA Coral Reef Watch's Federal Coordinator, and learn more about how satellites help monitor the coral reef environment and climate change impacts, especially coral bleaching, all over the world.

-NOAA Coral Reef Watch is now featuring a new, enhanced image style for its daily global 5km satellite coral bleachin heat stress monitoring products.
+NOAA Coral Reef Watch is now featuring a new, enhanced image style for its daily global 5km satellite coral bleaching heat stress monitoring products.